Burnaby Public Library welcomes refugees from around the world to Burnaby! The library invites newcomers to:

 My sponsor group needs space for our planning meetings.
 Can we use the library?

 Yes.
 Three of Burnaby’s four public libraries have meeting rooms available to non-profit groups at no charge.
 They are heavily used so it is best to book well in advance if possible.
-The Bob Prittie Metrotown Branch also has a Group Study Room (accommodates up to 10 people) that is booked on a first come, first serve basis on a given day.
+The Bob Prittie Metrotown Branch also has three Group Study Rooms ( two of them accomodate up to 4 people and one up to 12 people).
+The Group Study Rooms can be booked by phone or in person only on the day you want to use them.

 Our refugee/settlement group would like a tour and to learn more about the library.